-The project sites are served by a variety of roadways, including non-arterial roadways, principal arterials, and transit routes.
+While streets would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; the project sites are served by a variety of roadways, including non-arterial roadways, principal arterials, and transit routes.
 Temporary street closures and detours may need to occur on roadways as project work is being completed at each site.

-b.
+- b.
 Is site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop c.
+If not, what is the approximate distance to the nearest transit stop - While transit would again be analyzed at project level SEPA review, it was assesses during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; the project sites have nearby stop locations that are served by Spokane Transit Authority bus service. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate?

-The project sites have nearby stop locations that are served by Spokane Transit Authority bus service.

-The completed project would neither create nor eliminate any parking spaces.
+How many would the project or proposal eliminate? - While parking would again be analyzed at project level SEPA review, it was assess during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; the completed project would neither create nor eliminate any parking spaces. - d.

-d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle, or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private).

-The only well station site that requires new or improvements to an existing street is Parkwater, where the existing cul-de-sac at the west end of East Rutter Avenue will be enlarged to the south for liquid delivery truck turn-around movements.
+If so, generally describe (indicate whether public or private). - While these facilities would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; the only well station site that requires new or improvements to an existing street is Parkwater, where the existing cul-de-sac at the west end of East Rutter Avenue would be enlarged to the south for liquid delivery truck turn-around movements. - e.

-e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
-If so, generally describe.

-The Well Electric site is in the immediate vicinity of air transportation and located next to Felts Field Municipal Airport.
+If so, generally describe. - While transportation would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; the Well Electric site is in the immediate vicinity of air transportation and located next to Felts Field Municipal Airport. - f.

-f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and non-passenger vehicles).
 What data or transportation models were used to make these estimates?